Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/README.md

 ### Create access control client

 To interact with Azure Synapse, you need to instantiate a `AccessControlClient`.
-It requires an endpoint URL and a TokenCredential.
+It requires an endpoint URL and a `TokenCredential`.

 ```C# Snippet:CreateAccessControlClient
 // Replace the string below with your actual endpoint url.